Affirmative Action

 PROHIBITED CONDUCT: The following conduct is prohibited under this policy:

 2. Discriminatory Harassment: Discriminatory harassment.
-A form of unlawful discrimination including verbal and/or physical conduct based on legally protected characteristics and/or membership in a protected class that:
+A form of discrimination including verbal and/or physical conduct based on legally protected characteristics and/or perceived or actual membership in a protected class that:

 a. has the purpose or effect of creating an objectively intimidating, hostile or offensive work or educational environment;